#Article

 Outdated workplace processes are a common cause of accidents.
 Review or rewrite your policies and procedures using our free template as a guide.

-What is a Root Cause Analysis (RCA)?
+What is a Root Cause Analysis (RCA) for Workplace Incidents?

 A root cause analysis refers to the process of identifying the underlying cause of an issue or incident.
 Whether you're investigating an employee who crushed their foot when they dropped a heavy box or one who tripped over a cord in a poorly-lit office, an RCA goes beyond simply removing the immediate cause of the accident.